 International Legal Expertise

-Alan’s legal work spans continents, with active cases in Australia, Southeast Asia, Uganda, Kenya, and California.
+Alan’s legal work spans continents, having acted in cases in Australia, Southeast Asia, Uganda, Kenya, and California.
 He has spoken at global forums including UNICEF’s Third Regional Workshop on Justice for Children in East Asia and the Pacific, and the Hague Conference on Private International Law.

 Notable Cases

-Alan is a frequent media commentator on abuse law, appearing on BBC, ITV, Sky News, CNN, NBC, ABC, and international outlets.
+Alan is a frequent media commentator on abuse law, appearing on BBC, ITV, Sky News, CNN, Times Radio, LBC, GB News, NBC, ABC, and international outlets.
 He’s also a regular speaker at legal conferences hosted by APIL, the Law Society of Scotland, Strathclyde University, and more.

 Credentials